linux-system-roles/network/contributing.md

 **Code** is managed on [Github](https://github.com/linux-system-roles/network), using [Pull Requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

+## AI Coding Assistants

+The `.coderabbit.yaml` configuration file in the repository root contains coding standards and requirements that can be used by AI coding assistants to help generate code that follows project conventions.

 ## Python Code

 The Python code needs to be **compatible with the Python versions supported by